 Individually, each of the 4C's represents a cognitive step the shopper experiences when engaged with the point of sales materials.
 It starts with becoming aware of a product or offer and ends with choosing to buy.
 You can think of it as a mental path-to-purchase that occurs at the point of sale.

 Retail Brands Have One Second to Grab Consumers Attention

 POS is critical to getting the consumers attention in a busy and overcrowded environment.
-We like to refer to the Pretzel Crisp Brand In-Store Promotional Plans … their focus is being Big, Colorful and Simple for shelf talkers, your food packaging design, and in-store shipper displays.
+We like to refer to the Pretzel Crisp Brand In-Store Promotional Plans.
+Their focus is being big, colorful and straightforward for shelf talkers, your food packaging design, and in-store shipper displays.

 Measuring and Increasing Promotional Lift